davidthedev/davidthedev.github.io/_posts/2018-04-16-closures-in-javascript.markdown

 {% endhighlight %}

-In the above example we are emulating a very simple bank account.
-We have a function <code>bankAccount()</code>, inside of the function we are storing <code>balance</code> and a function that updates the balance - <code>updateAccount()</code>.
+In this short example we are emulating a very simple bank account.
+We have a function <code>bankAccount()</code>, inside of this function (in its scope) we are storing a variable <code>balance</code> and a function that updates the balance - <code>updateAccount()</code>.
 Finally, we are returning an object which allows to add, subtract and show balance.
-We are then storing the function declaration in a variable <code>account</code>, depositing into the account and getting the balance back.
-When you run this code, you should see the output <code>10</code>.
-If we try accessing a function that we are not returning <code>updateAccount()</code> we'll get an error.
+Essentially, only the desired functionality is being exposed this way.
+When you run this code, you should see the account balance - <code>10</code>.
+If we try accessing <code>updateAccount()</code> we'll get an error.
 Why you might wonder?
-Well, the three public functions that we are returning are closures and have access to the private <code>updateAccount</code> method due to the lexical scoping.
+Well, we are accessing the parent scope from the object that we are returning but protecting the guts of <code>updateAccount()</code>.
+The three functions that we are returning are closures and have access to <code>updateAccount</code> method due to the lexical scoping.
 There is also a single lexical environment which is shared by these functions.
+This way we are able to only expose we want and protect the rest.

 <b>- Loops</b>